Identification-robust inference for the LATE with high-dimensional covariates: Proofs of the Main Results

 \begin{proof} As long as we show Lemma \ref{lemma_low_condition} holds, the proof of Theorem \ref{theorem_weak_convergence} is done.
 Let us define $\mathcal{T}_N$ as the set of all $\eta=(g,m,p)$ consisting of $P$-square-integrable function $g, m$ and $p$ such that

-We proceed in four steps. \\ \textbf{Step 1.} We first verify the Assumption \ref{assumption_DML1} that the AR-type Neyman orthogonal LATE score in (\ref{equation_score_LATE}) satisfies the moment condition (\ref{equation_moment_condition}) and the Neyman orthogonality condition (\ref{equation_ortho_condition}).
-It can be easily verified that moment condition is satisfied.
-The Gateaux derivative in the direction $\eta-\eta_0=(g-g_0,m-m_0,p-p_0)$ is given by \begin{footnotesize}
+We proceed in four steps. \\ \textbf{Step 1.} We first verify the Assumption \ref{assumption_DML1} that the AR-type Neyman orthogonal LATE score in (\ref{equation_score_LATE}) satisfies the moment condition and the Neyman orthogonality condition.
+It can be easily verified that the moment condition is satisfied.
+The G\^ateaux derivative in the direction $\eta-\eta_0=(g-g_0,m-m_0,p-p_0)$ is given by